JoeSz/WordPress-Plugin-Boilerplate-Tutorial/README.md

-# WordPress Plugin Boilerplate
+# WordPress Plugin Boilerplate Tutorial

 A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.
 I created some tutorials to help with my work and I tought, I share this to help others.
 I also added add_shortcode hooks.